e-caste/sdp-q2-project/README.md

 - 'all': it will run our program against all the DAGs in data/gen-dags and data/grail-dags.
 It is equivalent to running both modes above.
 The default run mode is 'all'.
 The default number of labels is 5, but it can be specified with the -l|--labels <num> option.
+The default number of threads is the maximum number of threads of your CPU.

 You need the following packages to run this script: wget gzip tar make gcc